Aldaír Ferreira

-Aldaír Caputa Ferreira (born 26 March 1998) is an Angolan professional footballer who plays as a midfielder for lithuanian club Džiugas in A Lyga.
+Aldaír Caputa Ferreira (born 26 March 1998) is an Angolan professional footballer who plays as a midfielder for Liga I club Botoșani.

 Club career

 Aldaír was born in Luanda, Angola but moved to Portugal at early age.
 He joined Sporting CP as a 10-year-old and spent five years training at the club before joining Gil Vicente at the age of 15.

 Aldaír started his senior career at Oliveirense in 2017 and remained there until 2018 when signing for Vilaverdense.

 On 23 September 2020, Aldaír joined as a free agent Bulgarian club Etar Veliko Tarnovo, signing a two-year contract.
 Two days later he made his Bulgarian First League debut in a 5–1 away loss against CSKA 1948 Sofia.

-In July 2022 he signed with lithuanian FC Džiugas.
+In July 2022 he signed with Lithuanian club FC Džiugas.
 On 27 August he scored the goal against FK Panevėžys.